tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning.md

 The next day, Luce showed up at the door.

-Johnny was behind her, shouldering a backpack, and I caught the scent automatically, hitting me like ice water.
+Johnny was behind her, shouldering a backpack, and I caught the scent automatically, hitting.

 Burning.
 They were burning too.

 I could see it, twisting orange and red writhing up and down Luce’s squirming legs, her endless scream harmonising with a monstrous wail.

 Luce said three words in a sharp shriek.